dunbom6612/nt-react-js-fundamental-final/README.md

 # REACTJS_ FUNDAMENTAL_COURSE_FINAL TEST

 This is the final assignment of my class reactjs fundamental.
-This app was built following these requirements below:
+This app was built followed these requirements below:

 Demo: https://react-training-react.web.app/
 Detail requirements: create a SPA which has